ryanherkt3/ChatServer/README.md

 # Chat Server App
+**IMPORTANT:**
-**NOTE:** Change the email and password to your own in the SingletonServerEmail Java file.
+* Change the email and password to your own in the SingletonServerEmail Java file.
+* Your Java project must have the jars from the lib folder installed to work.

 Client/server chat application written in Java.